 If you are having nerve conduction studies/EMG this will be performed by a male specialist neurophysiology consultant.
-For female patients a female assistant will also be present.
-For the pudendal nerve evoked potential, the test will be performed by a female clinical physiologist for female patients and by a male clinical physiologist for male patients.
-You are welcome to bring someone with you or you are entitled to ask for a chaperone if you wish.
+For the pudendal nerve evoked potential, the test will be performed by a clinical physiologist.
+A chaperone will be present throughout all tests.
+You are welcome to bring someone with you as your chaperone if you wish.